SXNPYN/CoBreeder_for_GhostWolves/README.md

 This initial adaptation focuses on assigning coyote pairings however this may not be entirely accurate to life as coyotes, though sometimes solitary animals, often live in packs with a single breeding pair.
 Future versions of this tool should take this into account, improving its flexibility.
-Secondly, there is room for improvement where accessibility is concerned, as some users may find the current system for defining arguments confusing and cluttered.
-Thirdly, the pairwise relatedness file currently assumes that values are scaled and a larger value means that two individuals are less related.
+Secondly, the pairwise relatedness file currently assumes that values are scaled and a larger value means that two individuals are less related.
 This can be developed further to allow for users to specify more intuitive thresholds (e.g. third cousins).

 ## Command Line Arguments